 The good thing about waiting for the close is it’s less prone to false breakout.

-However, sometimes, the market closes much higher and you get a poor entry point.
+However, sometimes, the market closes much higher and you get a poor cup and handle pattern target entry point.
 This results in a wide stop loss and a smaller position size on your trade.

 Do you place a buy stop order?